unit8co/vegans/CONTRIBUTING.md

     # install everything
     pip install -r requirements.txt

-    # run tests (passing all requires a gpu and a pytorch with CUDA support installation)
+    # run tests on cpu
     cd tests && pytest

+    # to also test on gpu use (requires gpu & pytorch with CUDA support installation)
+    cd tests && pytest --gpu

     # run notebooks by starting server and going to url
     cd notebooks && jupyter notebook